ludicast/ice/README.markdown

 Note that the results of all associations and revealed functions are also sanitized via to_ice.

+## Partals

+Partials may now be written in Ice, and included in Erb (and other) templates.

 ## NavBar

 To make it easier to generate links, we added a NavBar class to the javascript helpers.
 THis class has an open and close method, as well as a link_to mehod which either takes a url, or a url and a link label.